ComputationalReflection/StaDyn/README.md

             exception = new SystemException("A system exception.");
             break;
         case 2:
-            exception = "This is not an exception";
+            exception = "This is not an exception.";
             break;
         }
         Console.WriteLine(exception.Message); // * Compiler error with var, but not with dynamic